Acne treatments are performed by Dr. Charles Lively for patients in Odessa to restore their complexion.

 What causes Acne?

 The cause starts with the sebaceous glands that connect to hair follicles.
 These glands of the skin secrete an oily material called sebum, which normally softens and lubricates the skin.
 The sebaceous glands become most active at puberty, leading to somewhat oily skin.
 Plugging of the hair follicles with dead skin cells also occurs in acne.
 When there is no inflammation, this leads to closed comedones (whiteheads) or open comedones (blackheads).
 The black color is not due to dirt, but rather from chemical changes in the cells.
 Finally, a bacteria called Propionibacterium acnes thrives off the sebum, overgrows, and attracts your body’s immune cells, leading to inflammation and red bumps or nodules.
-Acne treatments are performed by Dr. Charles Lively for patients in Odessa to restore their complexion.

 What is Acne?